pantheon-systems/documentation/source/docs/articles/sites/code/private-files.md

     $: drush @pantheon.example.test vget uc_credit_encryption_path
     uc_credit_encryption_path: "private"

-**Note: We do not encourage developers save credit card info on the platform but we do realize that for development this may be useful if you need a test payment method.**
+**Note**: We do not encourage developers save credit card info on the platform but we do realize that for development this may be useful if you need a test payment method.